-Yoorrook will look into both past and ongoing injustices experienced by Traditional Owners and First Peoples in Victoria in all areas of life since colonisation.
+Yoorrook will look into both past and ongoing injustices experienced by First Peoples in Victoria in all areas of life since colonisation.

-- Establish an official record of the impact of colonisation on Traditional Owners and First Peoples in Victoria.
+- Establish an official record of the impact of colonisation on First Peoples in Victoria.

 - Develop a shared understanding among all Victorians of the impact of colonisation, as well as the diversity, strength and resilience of First Peoples' cultures.